 That may be explained by the fact that the original character designs were made in MS paint.

 Many, many, many O Cs have been created this way.
-Their creators merely swap out the colors of their favorite canon character and replace them with a new color scheme.
-The fact that there are literally thousands of base/lineart makers on sites like DeviantArt, only aids the widespread trend.
+Their creators merely swap out the colors of their favorite canon characters and replace them with new color schemes.
+The fact that there are literally thousands of base/lineart makers on sites like DeviantArt only aids the widespread trend.
 Fandoms of My Little Pony, The Lion King, Sonic the Hedgehog, Pokémon and many other Sailor Earth shows and movies are particularly prone to this.

 The movie Grandma's Boy, which is about video game designers, references this tendency when one tester recommends differentiating between two types of enemies by changing the colors of one of them.

 The Starfleet uniforms seen in Star Trek: First Contact are an inversion of the uniforms worn on Star Trek: Deep Space Nine and Star Trek: Voyager, being predominantly black with grey shoulders and colored shirts, unlike DS9/Voyager's uniforms which had gray shirts and colored shoulders.
 The DS9 crew would shortly switch to these uniforms for the rest of the series, whereas Voyager's crew, stuck in the Delta Quadrant, stuck with their uniforms till the end, though subsequent episodes involving the Federation at home featured these uniforms.

 Wreck-It Ralph used this for several of the background Sugar Rush racers.
 Both meta and in-game.
 Of course, when you have a racing game featuring Loads and Loads of Characters, and especially one from 1997, this is to be expected.